 Most everyone has heard of the Nest Learning Thermostat, and the nice thing about Nest is you can integrate multiple home devices into the one user-friendly app.
 Nest offers indoor cameras, perfect for baby monitors, and outdoor cameras, for increased security.
 Nest also produces smoke and carbon monoxide detectors, which send alerts to your phone whenever smoke or CO is detected.

-What makes the Nest thermostat “smart” is that the device can learn your habits, your temperature preferences, and even your family’s routine so it comprehends when you’re away.
+What makes the Nest thermostat “smart” is that the device can learn your habits, your temperature preferences, and even your daily routine so it comprehends when you’re away.
 After a while, you can stop messing with your thermostat because it will already know to raise or lower the temperature and adjust for the seasons.
-If for some reason your routine changes, like if you go on a trip, if you forgot to change your thermostat, you can just get out your mobile device and make any adjustments through the app.
+If for some reason your routine changes, like if you go on a trip, if you forgot to change your thermostat, you can just get out your phone and make any adjustments through the app.

-Get your free estimate on this or any other Honeywell Smart Thermostat by scheduling a complimentary consultation online.
+Receive your free estimate on this or any other Honeywell Smart Thermostat by scheduling a complimentary consultation online.